cartagenae/X_Walk/README.md

 Useful if you have thousands of files stored in your file system.
 ```

 > NOTE: The files retain their original formats and extensions.
-For instance original.pdf is going to retain the same format and extension as newname.pdf.
-So will original.tif to newname.tif.

 ## Installation